lewiss9atwit/comp2100-Scaffolding-Project/README.md

 # Priority Split File Transfer Scaffolding Project
-A program that has 2 appraoches to sending over information from a user to a server through HTTP Post Requests using Apache Jmeter
+A program that has 2 approaches to sending over information from a user to a server through HTTP Post Requests using Apache Jmeter

 ## Run Instructions